The John E. and Alice L. Butler Venture Accelerator at Babson provides an ecosystem where participants live and breathe entrepreneurship.

 What is the most difficult part about working with students and potential entrepreneurs interested in launching startups during or following a college program?

-We provide customized support in a focused environment for students and potential entrepreneurs who are moving through the startup process: explore, pursue, launch and grow.
+Babson provides customized support in a focused environment for students and potential entrepreneurs who are moving through the startup process: explore, pursue, launch and grow.
 We have hundreds of students working on startups at any given time, so our challenge lies in scaling all the resources we offer so that each venture is getting what they need, when they need it.
-We are always trying to bring in new resources and enroll new people in our ecosystem to help the teams, and we are doing it at a crazy pace!
+Babson is always trying to bring in new resources and enroll new people in our ecosystem to help the teams, and we are doing it at a crazy pace!

 What do you enjoy the most; what do you find most appealing about working with students interested in entrepreneurialism?